yiliang114/yiliang114.github.io/docs/knowledge/工程化/webpack/loader.md

 use: [
-  'style-loader', // creates style nodes from JS strings 'css-loader', // translates CSS into CommonJS 'sass-loader' // compiles Sass to CSS, using Node Sass by default ]
+  'style-loader', // creates style nodes from JS strings 'css-loader', // translates CSS into CommonJS 'sass-loader', // compiles Sass to CSS, using Node Sass by default ];
 ```

 #### [厂商前缀 postcss-loader](https://webpack.js.org/loaders/postcss-loader/)